A non-linear monotonicity principle and applications to Schr\"odinger type problems: Proofs

 Fix $x_0\in X$, and observe that \eqref{eq_joint_sum} yields

-whenever $(x_i,y_i),(x_{i+1},y_i)\in \Gamma_{\QQ^*}$ for $i\leq M$ is such that $x_{M+1}=x$.
+whenever $(x_i,y_i),(x_{i+1},y_i)\in \Gamma_{\QQ^*}$ for $i\leq M{\in\mathbb N}$ is such that $x_{M+1}=x$.
 In particular we have

-The right hand side of \eqref{PhiRep} is upper semi-analytic, hence $\phi$ is upper semi-analytic.
-Of course \eqref{PhiRep} pertains if we replace the $\inf$ with a $\sup$, hence $\phi$ is also lower semi-analytic.
-Putting the two together, we find that $\phi$ is Borel.\footnote{{If $M$ is fixed in the r.h.s.\ of \eqref{PhiRep}, then we would have the partial infimum of a jointly Borel function, which must be upper semi-analytic.
-This pertain as we let $M\in\mathbb N$.
-For the same reason that a set is Borel iff it and its complement are analytic (Suslin theorem) we have that $\phi$ must be Borel.}} \end{proof}
+The right-hand side of \eqref{PhiRep} is upper semi-analytic, hence $\phi$ is upper semi-analytic. {Indeed, if $M$ is fixed in the r.h.s.\ of \eqref{PhiRep}, then we would have the partial infimum of a jointly Borel function, which must be upper semi-analytic; this is also the case as we let $M\in\mathbb N$.} Of course \eqref{PhiRep} pertains if we replace the $\inf$ with a $\sup$, hence $\phi$ is also lower semi-analytic.
+Putting the two together, we find that $\phi$ is Borel. {(For the same reason that a set is Borel iff it and its complement are analytic (Suslin theorem) we have that $\phi$ must be Borel.)} \end{proof}

 \begin{proof}[Proof of Theorem \ref{StructureOfOptimizers2ndCase}] The start of the proof is the same as the one of Theorem \ref{StructureOfOptimizers1stCase}: Let $\Gamma_{\QQ^*}, \Gamma_\P$ be as in Lemma \ref{SpecialMP}.
 Apparently $\QQ^*\ll \PP$ and we may assume that $\Gamma_{\QQ^*}\subseteq \Gamma_\P$.
 Redefining $d:=\frac{\de\Q^*}{\de\P}$ on an irrelevant $\P$-null set we may assume that $d=+\infty$ {exactly} on $(X\times Y) \setminus \Gamma_\P$.